raspberrypilearning/astro-pi-flight-case/en/step_11.md

 ![Finished front and back](images/buttons3.png)

 If you are using the lid with the pilot holes, then you'll need to check the datasheet for your chosen button type to find the **threaded bushing diameter**.
-Then you can select a drill bit with this diameter, plus 1 mm for clearance, and proceed to drill all six holes.
-We recommend using a vice or G clamp to hold the lid in place while you drill.
+Then you can select a drill bit with this diameter, plus 1mm for clearance, and proceed to drill all six holes.
+We recommend using a vice or a G clamp to hold the lid in place while you drill.
 You can then install the buttons in accordance with their requirements.